337 Devosa

-Devosa (minor planet designation: 337 Devosa) is a large Main belt asteroid.
+337 Devosa is a large Main belt asteroid.
 It was discovered by Auguste Charlois on 22 September 1892 in Nice.
 The asteroid is orbiting the Sun at a distance of 2.38 AU with a period of 1343.4 days and an eccentricity (ovalness) of 0.14.
 These orbital elements are similar to that of the large asteroid 4 Vesta.
 The orbital plane of 337 Devosa is tilted at an angle of 7.85° to the plane of the ecliptic.

 This is classified as an X-type asteroid in the Tholen system and Xk type in the Bus-DeMeo taxonomy, with spectral properties similar to mesosiderites.
 It spans a girth of 59±2 km and has a rotation period of 4.65 hours.